 The applications of healthcare analytics ranges from basic reporting and dashboard creation to high-end predictive and prescriptive analytics.
 The availability of advanced analytics for modeling, simulation, and forecasting allows both the life sciences and healthcare industries to focus on researching and delivering more effective strategies for preventing, managing, and curing health-related issues.
 With the health reforms focusing more on proactive healthcare, along with the potential aggregation of a cross-industry longitudinal health information database, the demand and desire for analytics-driven healthcare is growing.
 With a comprehensive healthcare data set, advanced analytics can be shared in near real-time and applied to better understand individuals, conditions, and treatments both in terms of specific comparisons and long-term perspectives with the help of electronic health records.

-According to a new market research report published by iHealthcareAnalyst, Inc., Electronic Health Records Market – Global EHR Softwares Analysis and Forecast 2016-2020, the global electronic health records market was valued at USD 12,445 Million in 2013 and is estimated to reach USD 22,235 Million in 2020, expanding at a CAGR of 6.0% from 2015 to 2020.
+According to a new market research report published by iHealthcareAnalyst, Inc., Electronic Health Records Market – Global EHR Softwares Analysis and Forecast 2017-2021, the global electronic health records market was valued at US$ 12,445 Million in 2013 and is estimated to reach US$ 22,235 Million in 2020, expanding at a CAGR of 6.0% from 2017 to 2021.

 The healthcare informatics can be leveraged to achieve many qualitative as well as quantitative goals: